erdg/lol-picolisp/EXPLAIN.md

 >
 > -- Let Over Lambda (p.
 287-288)

-But I will show you how to use LOLFORTH.
-First we need a forth image to work with, created with `new-forth`.
+To get started with LOLFORTH, we need a forth image to work with.
+This is created with `new-forth`.
 ```
 : (def 'F (new-forth))
 -> F
 ```

 `go-forth` is the macro that drives our interaction with our forth interpreter.

 ```
 : (go-forth F           # the forth image
-      2 3 * print )     # the forth code
+      2 3 * print )     # the forth code (postfix notation, super duper backwards and confusing)
 6                       # prints 6
 -> ok                   # and we're done
 ```

 So what happened?
 Let's do it again in slow-motion.
 First we push two numbers onto the parameter stack.

 ```
 : (go-forth F 2 3)
 -> 3
 ```

 Remember that our forth image `F` is a massive plambda closure, so we can inspect its content.

 ```
 : (F "getp" 'pstack)
 -> (3 2)
 ```

 Just as we expected.

 ```
 : (go-forth F *)
 -> ok